Sheetaltkr/Election_Analysis/README.md

 - Federal, state, local and tribal elections
 	- New functionality to count votes at state level by including additional source data columns like state,office, district,party, year of elections as required.
 This will provide the analysis for elections at  various levels.
+	- Example 1: Add new dictionary to hold data for different states and its votes.
+One can calculate state vote percent and total state votes.
+	- Example 2: Add new dictionary to hold data for different years.
+One can calculate yearly vote percent and total yearly votes.
 - Graphs
 	- Using `Matplotlib` library in python the script can be used to generate year-wise, state-wise, district-wise graphs.
 The graphs can be drawn for any dimensions and metrics like vote counts and vote percentage.
 - Categorize Election results